jorgefl8/TPA-Manager/README.md

-# TPA Designer
+# TPA Manager extension

-TPA Designer is a web application that allows the user to create and edit Team Practices Agreements (TPAs) for the Governify framework.
-It has been developed using Vue.js 3, Vite and PrimeVue.
+TPA Manager is a web application that allows users to navigate through their scope, manage classes, Team Practices Agreements (TPAs), and TPA templates.
+It has been developed using Vue.js 3, Vite, and PrimeVue.

 ## Table of contents